Navigation

 What is HPV home testing?

 The HPV home tests (or self-samples) involve taking a sample from your vagina using a swab (a long cotton bud).
-You can do it whenever and wherever suits you, and detailed instructions are supplied with the kit.
-You then send the sample to a laboratory by Freepost, where it will be tested for human papillomavirus (HPV).
+You can do this at a time and place that’s most comfortable for you.
+Detailed instructions are supplied with the kit.
+You then put the sample in the post, where it will be tested for human papillomavirus (HPV) in a laboratory.

 HPV is a common virus that most people get at some point in their lives.
-It doesn’t usually cause any problems, in fact, most people’s immune systems fight it off.
-But in some people, it can cause cell changes in your cervix (the neck of your womb).
-If left untreated, these can turn into cervical cancer over time.
+It doesn’t usually cause any problems, as your immune system will usually fight it off.
+But in some people, it can cause the cells in your cervix (the lower part of your womb) to change.
+If left untreated, these cells can turn into cervical cancer over time.

 What happens if you test positive for HPV?